19hours/sg-statutes/Acts/Mental Capacity Act.md

 (5) Subject to paragraphs 10 to 13, the Public Guardian must register the instrument as a lasting power of attorney at the end of the prescribed period if the application complies with sub-paragraphs (1), (2) and (3).

-Notification to named persons

-5.—(1) A donor about to make an application under paragraph 4(2)(a) must notify any named persons that he is about to do so.

-(2) The donee (or donees) about to make an application under paragraph 4(2)(b) or (c) must notify any named persons that he is (or they are) about to do so.
+5. [Deleted by S 526/2014 wef 01/09/2014 wef 01/09/2014]

 Notification to donee

-6\.
-As soon as is practicable after receiving an application by the donor under paragraph 4(2)(a), the Public Guardian must notify the donee (or donees) that the application has been received.
+6. As soon as is practicable after receiving an application by the donor under paragraph 4(2)(a) and determining that the application is in order, the Public Guardian must notify the donee (or donees) that the application has been received.

+[S 526/2014 wef 01/09/2014]

 Notification to donor and others

-7.—(1) As soon as is practicable after receiving an application by a donee (or donees) under paragraph 4(2)(b), the Public Guardian must notify the donor that the application has been received.
+7.—(1) As soon as is practicable after receiving an application by a donee (or donees) under paragraph 4(2)(b) and determining that the application is in order, the Public Guardian must notify the donor that the application has been received.

+[S 526/2014 wef 01/09/2014]

-(2) As soon as is practicable after receiving an application by a donee under paragraph 4(2)(c), the Public Guardian must notify —
+(2) As soon as is practicable after receiving an application by a donee under paragraph 4(2)(c) and determining that the application is in order, the Public Guardian must notify —

 (a) the donor; and